meilisearch/specifications/text/0096-auto-batching.md

 ##### 1.3.2.2 `batchUid` generation

-The identifier chosen for the `batchUid` field corresponds to the `uid` value of the first task grouped within a batch.
+The identifier chosen for the `task` batchUid` field corresponds to the `uid` value of the first task grouped within a batch.
 The batch identifiers are therefore unique and consecutive.

 #### 1.3.3 Impacts on `task` API object format

-- The different tasks grouped in a batch will be processed within the same transaction.
-That is to say that if a task fails within a batch, all the tasks fail or succeed.
+- The different tasks grouped in a batch are processed within the same transaction.
+If a task fails within a batch, all the tasks fail or succeed.
 - A `batchUid` field is added on fully-qualified `task` API objects.
+It corresponds to the `task` `uid` value of the first task grouped within a batch. `batchUid` values are therefore unique and consecutive.
 - Tasks within the same batch share the same values for the `startedAt`, `finishedAt`, `duration` fields, and the same `error` object if an error occurs for a `task` during the batch processing.
+- If a batch contains many `tasks`, the `task` `details` `indexedDocuments` is identical in all `tasks` belonging to the same processed `batch`.

-#### 1.3.4 Tweaking the auto-batching mechanism
+#### 1.3.4 Activate auto-batching feature with `--enable-auto-batching`

-tbd
+The auto-batching feature is activated by passing the command flag `--enable-auto-batching` to MeiliSearch when it is launched.

+#### 1.3.5 Auto-batching mechanisms options

+##### 1.3.5.1  `--max-batch-size`

+`--max-batch-size <NUM>` allows to set the maximum number `NUM` of tasks that can be processed together within a single batch.

+If `0` is set it will replaced by `1`, since such a value would prevent any task from ever being processed.

+If not specified, this is unlimited.

+##### 1.3.5.2 `--max-documents-per-batch`

+`--max-documents-per-batch <NUM>` allows to set a limit to the maximum number `NUM` of documents  that can be indexed together within a single batch.

+Since the batch must contain at least one update, this value can be exceeded.
+If not specified, this is unlimited.

+##### 1.3.5.3 `--debounce-duration-secs`

+`--debounce-duration-secs <SECS>` allow to wait at least `SECS` seconds before processing a scheduled batch.

+Defaults to `0`secs (process immediately).

 ## 2. Technical Aspects
-tbd
+n/a

 ## 3. Future Possibilities

 - Extends it for all consecutive payload types.
-- Add a filter capability by `batchUid` on the /tasks endpoints.
+- Add a filter capability by `batchUid` on the `/tasks` endpoints.
 - Schedule non-consecutive tasks.
+- Do not fail the entire transaction if a document is not valid.
+We must find a way to log the documents that could not be indexed.